justinrummel/jr.com-mm/_posts/2015-01-11-migrating-from-octopress-2-to-octopress-3.md

 end
 {% endhighlight %}

-Once you have this in place, perform a ```bundle install``` and the required gems will be installed on your machine.
-You will occasionally do a ```bundle update``` to get the latest vesions of the gems that are installed, OR if you need to add additional gems for tags [^1].
-To add the Octopress framework perform a ```octopress new www``` and it will create a new "www" folder with all the needed files.
-Be sure to ```cd www``` for the next steps.
+Once you have this in place, perform a `bundle install` and the required gems will be installed on your machine.
+You will occasionally do a `bundle update` to get the latest vesions of the gems that are installed, OR if you need to add additional gems for tags [^1].
+To add the Octopress framework perform a `octopress new www` and it will create a new "www" folder with all the needed files.
+Be sure to `cd www` for the next steps.

-Now that we have the framework installed, do a ```jekyll s``` to start hosting the site on your machine and open your browser to http://localhost:4000/.
+Now that we have the framework installed, do a `jekyll s` to start hosting the site on your machine and open your browser to http://localhost:4000/.
 If you get any errors, I'm guessing there are some missing gem requirements.
 Read the errors and add the needed gems to your Gemfile.
 Once you know you have a good foundation to run Octopress 3, take one of your articles from your old site to your new site to see if anything breaks.
-You may need to Cancel your ```jekyll s``` and run it again several times to see any errors.
+You may need to Cancel your `jekyll s` and run it again several times to see any errors.
 Keep moving files over to the new Octopress 3 one-by-one, OR you can go for the shotgun approached and copy all of them (Don't forget to move your static pages and images as well)!
-I found there were several tags that I had used in my site that were no longer part of the core octopress framework.
-I had to add additinal items to my Gemfile just to make my site work (see: [my test "Gemfile" commit history][Gemfile] for an examples)
+I found there were several tags that I had used in my site that were no longer part of the core Octopress framework.
+I had to add additional items to my Gemfile just to make my site work, such as:

 {% highlight ruby %}
 gem "octopress-image-tag"